 301 - PortraitureFor the student seeking experience in drawing the human form.
 Focus includes grounding in specific drawing skills, including ability to represent proportion, anatomic architecture, and volume, and experience with various mediums.
 Learning about major practitioners of the genre will instill an appreciation for portraiture - it's usefulness and influence as an important art form for content in past and present art traditions and cultures.
 Prerequisite: ARTS 150 or permission of the instructor.

-304 - Figure ModelingThis course introduces students to fundamental principles of modeling a figure from a live model.
+304 - Figure ModelingThis course introduces students to fundamental principles of modeling from a live model.
 These include studies in scale, proportion, surface interpretation, and gesture.
-Students will engage with historical, cultural, and aesthetic aspects of the traditions of modeling.
-All assignments (readings, writing, and modeling) will build to the culmination of an original figurative work for the student's expressive porfolio.
+Students will engage with historical, cultural, and aesthetic aspects of the traditions of figurative expression.
+All assignments will build to the culmination of an original figurative work for the student's expressive porfolio.
 May be repeated up to two times for a total of nine semester hours, however, only six semester hours may be counted toward the Art major or minor.
 Prerequisite: ARTS 102 or ARTS 103.

 310 - Oil Painting IIBuilds on knowledge gained during the introductory course.
 Oil II constitutes a further development of skills and image making paired with strong emphasis on research, critical discourse, and experimentation in handling of medium.
 Students will develop research and production models that reflect contemporary painting practices.
 Prerequisite: ARTS 210.